bergeramit/Advanced-Operating-Systems-Homework/README.md

 ```
 vcpu->kvm_run->io.port
 ```
-After that it can access the data_offset to get the actual value that was send to that IO port by calculating the address:
+After that it can access the data_offset to get the actual value that was sent to that IO port by calculating the address:
 ```
 vcpu->kvm_run + vcpu->kvm_run->io.data_offset
 ```